What is unlimited hosting?

 Believe me, every single unlimited hosting provider out there will have its own house rules and server limitations to control their users.
-It could be CPU queries, RAM, inodes, number of MySQL databases, number of MySQL database connections, or even FTP uploads – as soon as your websites hit the red zone; the hosting company will pull the plug or impose additional charges on you.
+These limitations could be in terms of CPU queries, RAM, inodes, number of MySQL databases, number of MySQL database connections, or even FTP uploads – the list goes on.

-That is how “unlimited hosting” work.
+That is how “unlimited hosting” works.